Lurchi70/sc2xmlreader_pypi_package/README.md

 | A2  | warm_water_station_pump      | warm water station pump is started |

 ## Trademarks
-Solvis is a registred trandemark of Solvis GmbH, Braunschweig (www.solvis.de)
+Solvis is a registered trademark of Solvis GmbH, Braunschweig (www.solvis.de)